florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 2. What is the effect of cocurrent and countercurrent dialysate flow on clearance performance?

-3. How does blood-volume scaling affect the comparison between inside-out and outside-in configurations?
+3. How do changes in IS concentration, blood flow rate, dialysate flow rate, and Michaelis--Menten uptake capacity influence transport and clearance performance?

 4. What is the contribution of active Michaelis–Menten transport relative to passive diffusion?